titoBouzout/dom-flair/readme.md

 | --------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------- |
 | `element` | a string telling what kind of element should the Box should be.
 By default is a `div`, but if you do `<Box element="span"/>`, it should just work and use a `span` instead of a `div`. | implemented |

-## Features

-- easy to think about layouts
-- some handy default attributes
-- easy to use mobile breakpoints
-- deduplicates css

 ## API

 ### Globals